Glossary of Terms

 - Deployment: A deployment is the process of moving one or multiple changes from one environment to another.

-- Deployment Flow: A deployment flow is a unidirectional flow that defines the order in which changes will be migrated, starting with the development Orgs and finishing in a Production Org.
+- Pipeline: A pipeline is a unidirectional flow that defines the order in which changes will be migrated, starting with the development orgs and finishing in a production org.

 - Deployment Step: A deployment step is an action that will be performed during a deployment.

 - Destination Branch: A destination branch is a copy of the content included in the destination environment.

 - Environment: An environment is a representation of a Salesforce organization.

 - Environment Variables: Environment Variables is a feature that allows you to make commits, deployments, branch validation and Selenium test cases environment agnostic.